 Other important aspects of this exhibition include a video by Peter Marshall, documenting the journey through time, and a new book titled Relocation as Inspiration: Creating from Diverse Landscapes, available in the gallery shop.
 An interactive element involves the positioning of Art Pods in the local outdoor environment, to be found by gallery visitors.

-ART PODS are located by GPS co-ordinates and a tip on finding them, and listed here and also inside the Re:Location brochure available in the gallery.
+ART PODS are located by GPS co-ordinates, and a tip on finding them will be listed here and also inside the Re:Location brochure available in the gallery.
 This will occur next during the Barossa Regional Gallery exhibition in September and October 2018..